daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 ## 3. Obtain a vCenter machine SSL certificate from the CA with the mmc (no web enrollment).

 This is where I found 98% of the how-tos on internet were using the web interface enrollment.
-I din't want to down the "IIS and 100 extra features" road to focus on vcenter and certificates.
+I din't want to down the "IIS and 100 extra features" road in order to focus on vcenter and certificates.
 Because we can't request certificates on the web interface we need to use certreq.

 The machine ssl certificate is the certificate you see in the vSphere web client.